-12. Implementing these proposals would be unlikely to increase costs for schools, which are already under pressure to support children's mental health needs, recovery from Covid lockdown and to reduce exclusions.
-Apart from some initial costs for staff training and support, the evidence suggests that such approaches can actually reduce financial costs, reduce incidents of low-level disruption and levels of stress for pupils and staff alike.
-As one headteacher stated: Even if we were to express it in terms of crude economics (and it is about far more than that), there is no way a school can afford not to be doing this work.
-These children place demands on the school system which, if not properly addressed, far outweigh the demands of learning to manage and work with them properly.
-(Rose et al, 2019)
+14. Implementing these proposals would be unlikely to increase costs for schools, which are already under pressure to support children's mental health needs, recovery from Covid lockdown and to reduce exclusions.
+Apart from some initial start up costs for staff training and support, the evidence suggests that such approaches can actually reduce financial costs, reduce incidents of low-level disruption and levels of stress for pupils and staff alike.
+Adopting such approaches would provide a significant and cost-effective way of implementing the Government's aspirations for a world class school system, based on broad and rich educational opportunities for all and inclusive of every child's needs (DfE, 2022).